oracle-livelabs/oic/oic-gen3/cookbooks/erp-cloud/BulkExtract/bulkextract.md

 In this lab, you will:

-* Connect to file server to read file.
+* Connect to ERP Cloud to extract the bulk data
-* Understand how to bulk import data in the Oracle ERP cloud leveraging out of the box ERP cloud adapter capabilities
+* Understand how to bulk export the data from the Oracle ERP cloud leveraging out of the box ERP cloud adapter capabilities